<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p><em>Sophie Hamel is a freelance writer and works as a crisis responder.
 Her son is three years old.</em></p></div>

 <div class="et_pb_text_inner"><p><strong>Luminous removes the hassle</strong><span> of arranging for tuition vouchers and helps make childcare affordable.
 Vouchers can help ease your financial stress.
-Learn more about qualifying for </span><a href="http://access.nyc.gov/">HRA</a><span> and </span><a href="http://www1.nyc.gov/">ACS</a><span> </span><span>vouchers at our</span><a href="http://luminouschildcare.org/locations/"> Bronx and Brooklyn centers.</a><span> Payment can also be made by SEIU/1199 Child Care, check, credit card, and through the Luminous reimbursement program.
+Learn more about qualifying for </span><a href="http://access.nyc.gov/">HRA</a><span> and </span><a href="http://www1.nyc.gov/">ACS</a><span> </span><span>vouchers at our</span><a href="https://luminouschildcare.org/locations/"> Bronx and Brooklyn centers.</a><span> Payment can also be made by SEIU/1199 Child Care, check, credit card, and through the Luminous reimbursement program.
 Contact Luminous Early Childhood Learning Center at </span><a href="mailto:enrollment.info@luminouschildcare.org">enrollment@luminouschildcare.org</a><span> or call us at 929.228.1180.</span></p></div>

 </div>